 - 1/2 teaspoon Worcestershire sauce

 - 1/3 cup (74 grams) extra virgin olive oil

 - 1 large bunch (about 12 ounces) kale (Tuscan or Lacinato if available), tough stems removed, cut into thin ribbons

 - Optional add-ins: croutons (traditional bread croutons or these yummy Polenta Croutons); crumbled Cheese Crisps, diced hardboiled eggs; halved grape or cherry tomatoes; chicken, salmon, shrimp, or another protein of choice

-In a large bowl, sprinkle the kale with the salt and massage the leaves for a minute or two, or until the leaves soften slightly and become a deeper shade of green.
-Drizzle with approximately two-thirds of the dressing—just enough to evenly coat the kale.
+In a large bowl, sprinkle the kale with the salt (if your bunch is on the small side, use 1/4 teaspoon kosher salt) and massage the leaves for a minute or two, or until the leaves soften slightly and become a deeper shade of green.
+Drizzle with approximately two-thirds of the dressing—or just enough to evenly but lightly coat the kale.
+(If your bunch of kale isn’t really big, you may need less.)
 Taste, add additional dressing as needed, and adjust for seasoning with a sprinkle of salt and/or freshly cracked black pepper, if desired.
 Just before serving, stir in the croutons and other add-ins of choice, and top with preferred protein, if using.

 - For flavorful bread croutons, I like to brush hearty peasant bread or several slices of a crusty baguette (even gluten-free Udi’s white bread works well) with some of the dressing and grill until toasted and golden grill marks appear.
 The bread can then be cut into croutons or served as a tasty option to a dinner roll.
 Likewise, the dressing adds great flavor to chicken when brushed on prior to grilling.
 The same may be done with shrimp or salmon.